bpodgursky/jbool_expressions/README.md

 Development
 ====

-jbool_expressions is very much in-development, and is in no way shape or form guaranteed to be stable or bug-free.
+jbool_expressions is very much in-development, and is in no way, shape, or form guaranteed to be stable or bug-free.
 Bugs, suggestions, or pull requests are all very welcome.

 License
 ====